repair_proofs¶

 content · string · Lean code with repair attempts applied

-Check lean_messages.errors to see if repairs succeeded.
+Check okay to see if repairs succeeded.

 timings · dict · Execution timing breakdown